rohan-corbyn/rock-paper-scissors-practice/README.md

 # rps-ui
-A basic rock paper scissors game with a simple UI.
+A basic rock paper scissors game with a simple UI completed as part of the curriculum for the odin project.